spyder-ide/spyder-docs/doc/ipythonconsole.rst

 Special consoles
 ================

-Depending on your purpose, you can also open specialized consoles within Spyder.
+Spyder also supports several types of specialized consoles.
-A `Cython console`_ will allow you to use Cython language to write C functions for Python.
+A `Cython console`_ will allow you to use Cython language to speed up your code and call C functions directly from Python.
-A `Sympy console`_ allows Python code with symbolic math expressions.
+A `Sympy console`_ allows creating and displaying symbolic math expressions right inside Spyder.
-Finally, a `Pylab console`_ has Numpy, Matplotlib and other useful scientific libraries imported by default.
+Finally, a `Pylab console`_ loads common Numpy and Matplotlib functions by default; while this is deprecated and not recommended for new code, it can be used for older scripts that need this.

 .. _Cython console: https://cython.org/#documentation
 .. _Sympy console: https://docs.sympy.org/latest/index.html